Princess Mononoke: Plot summary

-The wolves attack; San infiltrates Irontown and duels Eboshi.
-Ashitaka subdues them both, but a townsperson shoots him.
+The wolves attack; San, whom the townspeople call "Princess Mononoke", infiltrates Irontown and duels Eboshi.
+Ashitaka subdues them both and attempts to negotiate peace, but a townsperson shoots him.
 Strengthened by the curse, he takes San out of the town before collapsing.
 San threatens to kill him for sparing Eboshi, but is taken aback when he compliments her beauty.
 She brings Ashitaka to the Forest Spirit, who heals his wound but leaves the curse.
-The next day, a boar clan, led by the blind god Okkoto, declares their intention to attack Irontown, preferring to die in battle rather than allow their kind to diminish.
+The next day, a boar clan led by the blind god Okkoto declares its intention to attack Irontown, preferring to die in battle rather than witness their kind diminish.
 Ashitaka recovers and implores Moro to let San escape with him, but is banished from the forest instead.

 The boars assault Irontown's forces but are annihilated by their weaponry.
-San and the mortally wounded Okkoto retreat to the forest, unknowingly followed by Eboshi and Jigo, who use the blood of the fallen boars to deceive Okkoto into leading them to the Forest Spirit.
-San tries stopping him, but his pain transforms him into a demon, engulfing her.
+San and the mortally wounded Okkoto retreat to the forest, unknowingly followed by Eboshi and Jigo, who use the carcasses of the fallen boars to deceive Okkoto into leading them to the Forest Spirit.
+San tries to stop Okkoto, but his pain transforms him into a demon, engulfing her.
 With Moro's remaining strength, she and Ashitaka free San.
 The Forest Spirit grants peaceful deaths to Okkoto and Moro.
 As it transforms into the Nightwalker, Eboshi beheads it.
 Its body explodes into a dark, chaotic fluid that expands in search of its head, killing everything it touches – including the forest – and briefly reanimates Moro's head, which bites off Eboshi's arm.

 Though reluctant to help the humans, San joins Ashitaka in pursuing Jigo to recover the Forest Spirit's head.
-Ashitaka evacuates Irontown as the Nightwalker's body floods it, and together, he and San retrieve the head from Jigo, returning it to the Nightwalker.
+Ashitaka evacuates Irontown as the Nightwalker's body floods it, and together, he and San fight Jigo for the head and return it to the Nightwalker.
 As the sun rises, the Nightwalker dies and dissolves into the wind.
 In its place, the devastated land is renewed with abundant flora, and Ashitaka's curse is lifted.
-A repentant Eboshi resolves to build a better town.
-While Ashitaka chooses to help with Irontown's reconstruction, San, unable to forgive humanity, stays in the forest.
+A repentant Eboshi resolves to rebuild Irontown better, and Ashitaka chooses to remain and help.
+San, while admitting to Ashitaka that she loves him, is unable to forgive humanity and stays in the forest.
 They promise to meet as often as they can.

 Voice cast

-Billy Crudup (2015 photograph) voiced Ashitaka in the English dub.
+Billy Crudup (pictured in 2015) voiced Ashitaka in the English dub.

-Claire Danes (2015 photograph) voiced San.
+Claire Danes (pictured in 2015) voiced San.